 Doing real radio was new to me.
 I wasn't accustomed to being in front

-of a microphone.
+of a mic.
 I had to learn to talk into a microphone, so I wouldn't

 Pop my Ps.and tangle up my Ts, while I was talking into the mic.
 I

-had to learn how close to speak to the mic and how to angle it to
+had to learn how to speak closer to the mic and how to angle it to

 get rid of those explosive plosive sounds - the Ps and Ts.

-I had thought of a radio station as being a glamorous place.
-Well,
+I had thought of a radio station as being a glamorous place but where

-where

 you do the recording is more like a large closet with different kinds

-of sound baffles on the walls so that they don't pick up ambient
+of sound baffles on the walls so ambient noise is not picked up on

 worked with the Show and how to talk about things that were of interest

 to people.
-When we were talking it was like to people having a private
+When we were talking it was like two people having a private

 That's my story about adopting a radio Show and its Host.
 Jazz.FM